-• AB 1936 (Chavez) Residency: Dependents of Armed Forces Members.
+- AB 1936 (Chavez) Residency: Dependents of Armed Forces Members.
 AB 1936 amends current statute that provides in-state tuition for dependents of military members so that they will maintain resident tuition after being admitted to a postsecondary intuition.
-AB 1936 was prompted by a UC

-Davis student whose father was deployed before classes started and whose resident status for tuition was revoked.

-- Status: AB 1936 passed in the Assembly Committee on Higher Education and will be heard in the Assembly Veterans Committee. - AB 2494 (Hernandez, R) Veteran Resource Centers Grant Program.
+AB 1936 was prompted by a UC Davis student whose father was deployed before classes started and whose resident status for tuition was revoked. - Position: Support - Status: AB 1936 passed in the Assembly Committee on Higher Education and the Assembly Veterans Committee and was sent to the Assembly Committee on Appropriations. - AB 2494 (Hernandez, R) Veteran Resource Centers Grant Program.
 AB 2494 establishes the Veteran Resource Centers Grant Program.
-This bill authorizes the governing board of a community college district and a community college campus at which a veterans resource center has been or is intended to be established to jointly apply to the Chancellor's Office for a grant for purposes of providing resources to veterans and active duty members of the Armed Forces of the United States enrolled at the campus.
+This bill authorizes the governing board of a community college district and a community college campus at which a veterans resource center has been or is intended to be established to jointly apply to the Chancellor's Office for a grant for the purposes of providing resources to veterans and active duty members of the U.S. Armed Forces enrolled at the campus.
 The bill would establish the Veteran Resource Centers Grant Fund in the State Treasury.
 The bill would allocate moneys in the fund, upon appropriation by the Legislature in the annual Budget Act, to the chancellor for, among other things, administration of the program and distribution of awards to recipient community college districts and campuses.
-AB 2494 requires the Chancellor's Office to submit a report to the Legislature on the progress of the program by May 31, 2019. - Position: Support, if amended - The Chancellor's Office would like the author to find/identify a funding source. - Status: AB 2494 passed in the Assembly Veterans Committee and will be heard in the Assembly Committee on Higher Education.
+AB 2494 requires the Chancellor's Office to submit a report to the Legislature on the progress of the program by May 31, 2019. - Position: Support, if amended - The Chancellor's Office would like the author to find/identify a funding source. - Status: AB 2494 passed in the Assembly Veterans Committee and the Assembly Committee on Higher Education and was sent to the Appropriations Committee.